Just for a moment, imagine an alternate universe where Mizuno running shoes did not have a Wave plate. What would that

 The Inspire is supposedly a ‘support’ shoe because of the Wave plate’s more rigid structure on the medial side.
-While that is true for the Inspire, even the Rider 23 has a supportive medial Wave plate.
+While that is true for the Inspire, even the Rider 23 is equipped with a supportive medial Wave plate.

 In short, when it comes to Mizuno, ’support’ and ‘neutral’ aren’t binary choices.
 You can trade one for another and be none the worse for it.
-The only exception is the Wave Horizon 3 which has a much harder Wave molding on the inside.
+The only exception is the Wave Horizon 3 – it has a much harder Wave molding on the inside.

-To cut a long story short, we end up with a curated guide which distills Mizuno’s catalog into just five models.
+To cut a long story short, here’s a curated guide that distills Mizuno’s catalog into just five models.
 Note that there’s no trail shoe in this guide – the Hayate’s availability is very limited at this time,

 1) Cushioned Neutral: Mizuno Wave Sky Waveknit 3

 Regardless of the sweeping changes, the Wave Sky 3 is still a very cushioned neutral trainer with plenty of midsole and upper plushness.
 The thick foam stack provides plenty of cushioning for the road, and the thick insole feels plush underfoot.
 The upper uses soft-touch materials, so the Wave Sky has a smooth-fitting and comfortable interior.